-In the graph below, we can see that students have demonstrated skills and knowledge broadly in line with national averages.
+In figure 1, we can see that students have demonstrated skills and knowledge broadly in line with national averages.
 It shows us that this is broadly national in attainment – a vital step to ensuring that attainment can be measured on the new GCSE 9-1 before the exam is taken.

 We can also see that we have a few more higher achieving students than national on average, which leads to good questions about the stretch and challenge found in KS3 and how these groups of students are supported going forward.

 2. To compare a cohort’s skills and knowledge (demonstrated) to those same skills nationally